 1. Work, Save Towards It, and Test

-Figure out how much money you need to launch yourself off the ground, prepare a timeline and start working towards that timeline by saving money, investing money, working other jobs, and trimming down the non-essentials in your life.
+Figure out how much money you need to launch yourself off the ground, prepare a timeline and start working towards that timeline by doing one or more of the following:-

 It took me 3.5 years to achieve this.
 When I finally launched, it was with peace of mind & no debt.
 Since I didn’t have to worry about money for up to a year and more if necessary, I threw all of myself into pursuing my passion.